 Interest on mortgage loan is subtracted from capital income as a natural deduction.
-There is no limit for deduction.
+There is no limit for the amount of the deduction, but in 2012 it was limited to 85 % of the interest.

 Voluntary pension insurance payment allowance is deducted from capital income with a limit of 5,000 euro.